Rainforest Action Network

 Req#: 0424713f9201

-For more than 40 years, Rainforest Action Network (RAN) has campaigned to preserve forests, protect the climate and uphold human rights by challenging corporate power and systemic injustice through research, education, partnerships, peaceful direct action, grassroots organizing, strategic campaigns and communications.
+For more than 40 years, Rainforest Action Network (RAN) has campaigned to preserve forests, protect the climate, and uphold human rights by challenging corporate power and systemic injustice through research, education, partnerships, peaceful direct action, grassroots organizing, strategic campaigns, and communications.
 We are committed to working with Indigenous and frontline communities impacted directly.
 In partnership with allies from around the world, RAN challenges corporations to stop destructive operations, respect human rights, and adopt policies that reduce their contributions to climate change.

-RACIAL JUSTICE, DIVERSITY AND EQUITY
+RACIAL JUSTICE, DIVERSITY, AND EQUITY

 RAN strives to integrate values of equity and fairness into our work, which includes bringing an intentional racial justice and cultural equity analysis to our programmatic work and organizational structure.
 We strive to create an internal culture built on mutual trust, collaboration, and respect where all staff feel supported, valued, and heard.
 RAN values diversity in race, class, gender, culture, and religion, and implements programs internally to ensure that staff, board, and activists understand and adopt anti-oppression principles.
 For more information about RAN’s history, culture, and philosophy, please visit RAN’s website.